 Futuristic business travel technology is here

-You can't talk about futuristic travel without talking about flying cars.
-One of the earliest renderings of a flying car (technically an aerial steam carriage) is from 1841.
-It seems that, as soon as man could move with ease on the ground, he wanted to abandon it for the sky.
 The dream of a future with flying cars is still alive thanks to such innovative companies as Urban Aeronautics, AeroMobil, PAL-V, Moller International and Terrafugia.
+While most of these are just in the concept stages, there are a few working prototypes like the Volocopter, which was shown off at the 2018 CES.
 Just think – instead of sitting through rush-hour traffic on your way to work, you could be soaring through the sky as you listen to podcasts and burn your tongue on overpriced coffee that you bought from a surly robotic barista with lug nuts for gauges.

-What's crazier than a flying car?
-How about locking yourself in a pressurized capsule that gets shot through a steel tube at about 600 mph?
-Welcome to the hyperloop, an awesome idea that's probably decades (if not longer) away from being a reality.
-Innovators such as SpaceX, Hyperloop Technologies, TransPod and DGWHyperloop are working around the clock to make hyperloop travel a reality.
-Hyperloop travel wouldn't just impact businesspeople who travel internationally, although it would be a tremendous advantage for them; it would also change the way people think about daily commutes.
-High-speed travel options would make it feasible to live on the beach in Miami and work in downtown Atlanta, and the commute would take about the same amount of time it takes to travel on the New York City subway from Queens to Manhattan.
+Hyperloop travel wouldn't just impact businesspeople who travel internationally – although it would be a tremendous advantage for them.
+It would also change the way people think about daily commutes.
+High-speed travel options would make it feasible to live on the beach in Miami and work in downtown Atlanta, and the commute would take about the same amount of time it currently takes to travel on the New York City subway from Queens to Manhattan.